 We help provide unique compensation strategies through split-dollar life insurance policies for executives or business owners.
 Unlike other brokers, we have unique ways to use split-dollar strategies for estate planning purposes most of which can be premium financed by our banking partners.

 Split dollar is an excellent way to reward partners or executives for their hard work.
 They will receive a fully paid-up life insurance policy that includes a cash value.
 The premiums paid into the plan by the employer, will be returned once the policy is released to the employee.
-This type of planning will also encourage senior level staff to stay with the company long-term while keeping insurance cash value funds on the balance sheet and returning all premiums to the employer when the employee leaves or retires.
+This type of planning will also encourage senior level staff to stay with the long-term care insurance companies while keeping insurance cash value funds on the balance sheet and returning all premiums to the employer when the employee leaves or retires.
 Since the employer is the owner of the policy, it is entitled to be paid back by the policy values should the employee leave prior to the agreed upon vesting schedule.

 Estate Tax Funding with Life Insurance